kohana/unittest/guide/unittest.troubleshooting.md

 To test your module's file, remove the higher file from the cascading filesystem by disabling their respective module.

-A good way of testing is to create a "vanilla" testing enviroment for your module, devoid of anything that isn't required by the module.
+A good way of testing is to create a "vanilla" testing environment for your module, devoid of anything that isn't required by the module.

 ## I get a blank page when trying to generate a code coverage report